formlio/forml/docs/io.rst

    * the *DB Feed* can serve data sources represented by *Schema 3* and *Schema 4* physically stored in the *Database*
-   * the *FS Feed* can also provide the data source matching the *Schema 4* duplicating its physical copy stored on the *Filesystem*
+   * the *FS Feed* can also provide the data source matching *Schema 4* duplicating its physical copy stored on the *Filesystem*
-   * finally the *Other Feed* knows how to supply data for schema *Schema 1* and *Schema 2*
+   * finally, the *Other Feed* knows how to supply data for *Schema 1* and *Schema 2*

 #.
 When the project gets :ref:`launched <platform-execution>` on the platform, its :ref:`source
-   descriptor <io-source>` first goes through the :ref:`feed selection <feed-selection>` process to find the most suitable feed provider for the given query, followed by actual execution of the particular query by that selected feed, which results in :ref:`data payload <io-payload>` entering the project workflow.
+   descriptor <io-source>` first goes through the :ref:`feed selection <feed-selection>` process to find the most suitable feed provider for the given query, followed by the actual execution of the particular query by that selected feed, which results in the :ref:`data payload <io-payload>` entering the project workflow.